 The lock account feature requires the user to contact our Support team to reset login credentials after a certain number of failed login attempts are logged by the system.
 This feature is always enabled and is set to a default of 5 failed attempts.
 As an administrator, you can choose between 3 and 10 failed login attempts.

 Use this feature to limit how long a user’s session will stay active when the user is inactive.
 For example, if this feature is set to ten minutes, once the user is inactive for ten minutes, they will be automatically logged out and required to reauthenticate.

-If you feel this article left your questions unanswered, please contact your account manager so we can better assist you.
+If you feel this article left your questions unanswered, please contact your Client Success Manager so we can better assist you.